postmodern/command_mapper.rb/README.md

 ## Description

-Command Mapper maps a command's options and arguments to Class attributes to allow safely and securely executing commands.
+Command Mapper maps an external command's options and arguments to Class attributes to allow safely and securely executing commands.

 ## Features